Ngorongoro Conservation Area

 - Size: It covers an area of about 8,292 square kilometers

 NCA was established in 1959 by the NCA Ordinance No 413 of 1959 as a multiple land use area, designated to promote the conservation of natural resources, safeguard the interests of NCA indigenous residents and promote tourism.
-NCA is a unique protected area in itself where the natural resources of the area form the integral part of human development, something not found in any other park.
+This is a unique protected area in itself where the natural resources of the area form the integral part of human development, something not found in any other park.

 The vision of NCAA is self-financed World Heritage Site that provides sustainable benefits for NCA indigenous residents, Tanzanians and guarantees protection of natural, cultural and archaeological resources for global community.